RichCWilkerson/Consulting_Notes/Week8/JNI.md

   - TODO: what are headers in this context?
 - It includes:
   - **Toolchain**: C/C++ compilers (Clang), linkers, debuggers.
+    - TODO: what does toolchain mean?
+    - TODO: what are linkers and debuggers in this context?
   - **Build tools**: CMake, `ndk-build` for compiling native code into shared libraries.
+    - CMake = cross-platform build system that generates native build files (new -> CMakeLists.txt)
+    - ndk-build = older build system using Android.mk files
   - **Platform headers & native libs**: `libc`, `libm`, logging (`liblog`), OpenGL ES, Vulkan, etc.
+    - TODO: what are platform headers?
+    - TODO: define libc and libm
   - **JNI headers**: APIs to interface with Java/Kotlin code running on ART.
+    - TODO: what are APIs in this context?
+    - TODO: what is ART?
 - The NDK is **optional** for most apps:
   - Use it only when you **need native performance** or must **reuse existing C/C++ code**.
 - In modern projects it’s most often used with **CMake** to build `.so` shared libraries that your Kotlin/Java code loads with `System.loadLibrary(...)`.